• Skip to content

 • start to grow out of fears at around 6 years of age – for example, fear of monsters, the dark and dogs.

-Even though school-age children might be doing more structured activities and games, open-ended play is still important at this age.
+School-age children might be doing more structured activities and games, but open-ended play is still important at this age.
 This type of play boosts your child’s creative development and teaches them how to experiment, think, learn and solve problems.

-Play ideas and creative activities to encourage imagination in school-age children
+Play ideas and creative activities to stimulate your child’s imagination

 Here are play ideas to stimulate your child’s imagination.
 It’s great if you can step back from play and let your child take the lead with these activities:

 • Tell stories and read books.
-Encourage your child to come up with new endings to stories or tell you what might happen next.
+Encourage your child to come up with new endings to stories, tell you what might happen next, or make up stories based on pictures.

 • Play word games, including silly rhymes and riddles.
 This gets your child using their imagination to come up with answers.

-• Make household chores fun by turning them into make-believe activities.
-Your child could be a waiter who helps to set the table.
-Or your child could pretend that they’re a chef and help you with some basic cooking.
+• Make household chores fun by turning them into pretend play activities.
+Your child could pretend to be a waiter who helps to set the table.
+Or your child could be a chef and help you with some basic cooking.

 • Fill a craft box with paints, pencils, glue, scrap paper and natural materials like leaves, stones and feathers.
 Your child can use these to create pictures, collages, puppets and more.

-• Let your child try out different musical instruments, or listen to different types of music together.
+• Let your child try out different musical instruments.
+Or you could listen to different types of music together.

 • Help your child build a cubbyhouse with cardboard boxes or by draping a blanket over chairs.